sstharval/MiniProject-C/1_Requirements/Readme.md

 # 4W&#39;s and 1&#39;H:

 ## Who:
+-:For small to large travel and ticket agencies

 ## What:
+-:Many travel and ticket agencies that are not able to afford high ARS Management Systems Without log in page agencies can easily reserve or cancel their customers booking

 ## When:
+-:In 1978, due to the economy and the emergence of new types of jets, government stopped controlling fares, prices, and routes, as well as market entry.
+That made the airline industry a free market new players could enter while existing carriers now could set their own prices and establish new routes.Seeing the opportunities, airlines started to share CRSs with non-competing carriers, opening access to multiple airline’s inventories via a single terminal.
+Carriers that participated in distribution through CRS had to pay a commission to be available through the platform.
+Those events in the market led to the emergence of a new term:
+Global Distribution System or GDS.Airlines now gained over 60 percent of bookings from travel and ticket agencies.

 ## Where:
+-:This system is international

 ## How:

 # Detail requirements:

 ## High Level Requirements:

 ##  Low level Requirements: